Careers in Information Assurance & Cyber Security

 Such cyber attacks already have taken a toll, whether they involve the disruption of key military operations or the exposure of sensitive private-sector data and information.
 That is pushing demand for skilled professionals in the field of cyber security and information assurance, both in the public and private sectors.

-According to data published by the U.S. Bureau of Labor Statistics in 2012, employment of information security analysts will grow by 22% from 2010 to 2020, primarily because of the urgency of protecting against cyber crime.
+According to data published by the U.S. Bureau of Labor Statistics, employment of information security analysts will grow by 22% from 2010 to 2020, primarily because of the urgency of protecting against cyber crime.

 “We need analysts,” said DHS Secretary Janet Napolitano, as reported by CNN.
 “We need people who are engineers.
 We need people who are experienced in intelligence as it relates to the cyber-universe.”

 In 2012, a DHS task force recommended establishing a “cyber reserve” of computer security experts who could be called into action to combat a massive cyber attack.

 The proliferation of mobile devices, particularly smartphones and tablets, as well as “cloud” computing, geo-location applications, social media and other networking platforms compounds the dangers posed by Advanced Persistent Threat and other cyber security threats.